-The preceding description of the Employment Agreement and Consulting Agreement is not a complete summary and is qualified in its entirety by reference to the Employment Agreement and Consulting Agreement, copies of which have been filed by Bancorp as exhibits to the Form 8-K on June 21, 2019.
+The preceding description of Mr. Liu's employment agreement and the Liu Control Agreement is not a complete summary and is qualified in its entirety by reference to his employment agreement and the Liu Control Agreement, copies of which have been filed with the SEC by Bancorp as exhibits to the Current Report on Form 8-K on July 17, 2020.